kmanwar89/sh_wiki/content/Explanations/_index.md.md

 Virtualization is a lower level form of containerization.
 There are many forms of virtualization that provide different sets of features/tradeoffs.

 In practice, it often virtualizes whole or major parts of an operating system.
+Virtualization also requires significantly more resources than a container, and can either be on an empty (bare metal) server or may be nested, such a VMWare Workstation/Virtualbox.

 ##### Full virtualization